rrees/ldnclj-dojo-httpkit-server/README.md

-# hello-world
+# Http Kit hello-world web app

-A Clojure library designed to ... well, that part is up to you.
+A dojo exercise to explore the [Http Kit](http://http-kit.org/) server and have a hot reloading server that you can play around with, based on the tutorials for Ring, Compojure and Http kit itself.

 ## Usage

-FIXME
+lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+GPL v3